This article may contain compensated links. Please read disclaimer for more info.

 Eating snails in France is a culinary pleasure.
 It is estimated that 16,000 tons of snails are consumed in France each year (that makes 6.5 snails per person per year), and 90-95% of snails are imported.

-Escargots in France are particularly appreciated for Christmas when about two-thirds of French snails are consumed.
+Escargots (snails in French) are particularly appreciated for Christmas in France when about two-thirds of French snails are consumed.
 Snails are mainly consumed in Alsace and Franche-Comté and to a lesser extent in Auvergne-Rhône-Alpes.

 Read more about food in Paris

-How Escargots in France have Made their Way through History
+How Snails in France have Made their Way through History (Escargot History in France)

 Snails are one of the world’s oldest species; they were already present at the dinosaurs’ time!

 Man has used snails for food since prehistoric times and some archeological remains of that time in Spain and France demonstrate that escargots in France were bred and carefully chosen (only adult snails).
 We also know that prehistoric people ate cooked snails, not raw.

 During Roman times in Paris and France, snails were eaten fried or grilled after soaking them in milk.
 It was a popular dish, served as a dessert or sweets.